Failed traffic stop for possible DUI ends in crash, five hospitalized

 Shortly after getting onto the interstate, the fleeing driver hit another car.

-First-responders add that the suspect and two passengers, as well as the driver and passenger in the victim car, were transported to a local hospital with injuries that were not life-threatening.
+First responders add that the suspect and two passengers, as well as the driver and passenger in the victim car, were transported to a local hospital.

+Reports say a passenger from both the vehicle of the victim and the suspect are in critical condition.

 The Newport News Police Department’s Crash team and Virginia State Police are investigating.